 The world is mad and unrelentingly unstable.
 Perfect times for utopian ideas.
 The future inspires our current reality as much as our actions determine its realization.
 What future do we want?
 What future do we deserve?
 What can we do to get there?

-A Lab of Utopian Suspicion is a self-organized, open-ended, transdisciplinary space of collaboration, where questions like these are asked and discussed.
+A Lab of Im_possibilities is a self-organized, open-ended, transdisciplinary space of collaboration, where questions like these are asked and discussed.
 A lab spawns an abundance of formats, group discussions & thematic constellations that are established, demolished, reinvented or expanded on a day to day basis.

-A Lab of Utopian Suspicion is a one week format, where participants commit themselves to being fully involved without knowing what they are being offered.
+A Lab of Im_possibilities is a one week format, where participants commit themselves to being fully involved without knowing what they are being offered.
 It is a commitment to idle time.

-A Lab of Utopian Suspicion is a conscious hiatus from everyday life.
-It offers a space where participants can take a step aside and reflect on current societal, political and economic developments.
+A Lab of Im_possibilities is a conscious hiatus from everyday life.
+It offers a space where participants can take a step aside and reflect on current societal, political and economic developments – and their own stake in and stance on all of this.
 During the Lab, social expectations of efficiency, competition and the pressure to be creative and produce output are suspended.

-A Lab of Utopian Suspicion faces the future with critical naivety and the courage to self-organize.
+A Lab of Im_possibilities faces the future with critical naivety and the courage to self-organize.
 There is a structured lack of structure: empty days full of possibilities.
 The main topics and the methodological approaches follow from individual and collective priorities.
 Everything can happen, nothing must.

-A Lab of Utopian Suspicion has the following expectations:
+A Lab of Im_possibilities has the following expectations:

 I Self-Selection and Inclusion